alimcodescalers/G8_testing/docs/performance/2_Unixbench2_test/2_Unixbench2_test.md

 ### Test case description
 - Create an account
-- Create number of cloudspaces that will be used for that test
+- Create a number of cloud spaces that will be used for the test
-- Create the number of virtual machines you want to run UnixBench on
+- Create a number of virtual machines you want to run the UnixBench on
 - Install UnixBench on the created virtual machines
-- Run UnixBench on the first VM only and store its score
+- Run UnixBench on the first virtual machine and store its score
-- Run UnixBench on all VMs, then store all UnixBench scores
+- Run UnixBench on all virtual machines, then store all UnixBench scores

 ### Expected result
 - Create a result table providing the average UnixBench score per virtual machine: